Editorial: This post was last updated October 26th, 2022.

 It’s a day every website owner fears.
 You open the website you’ve poured your time, energy, and money into, only to find your home page looking very different.

 After your stomach sinks and you take a long gasp, you’ll likely shout out in frustration, “My website is hacked!
 What do I do!?”

 But not every website hack will be this obvious.
 While some hackers are motivated by vandalism, most want to keep a low profile.
 By doing this, they can exploit your site’s good standing by injecting spam, redirect visitors to scam sites, and steal your customers’ credit card information.
 Hackers can also use a compromised website to distribute malware, attack other sites, and send spam emails.

 The hackers are hoping you won’t notice what they’ve done to your site.
 But with a couple tips, we can help you know what kind of hack you’re dealing with, and how to take care of it.

-How to check if a site has been hacked
+How to check if your site has been hacked

 There are several ways to check if your website has been hacked.
 You’ll want to start by being familiar with your website’s functionality, and take note if anything is amiss.
 It is also helpful to listen to your visitors if they report anything odd.

 Some signs you’ve been hacked may include redirected traffic and unexpected popups.
 If you or your visitors observe this behavior, it is likely you were hacked.
 However, you’ll need to verify that it is not a problem specific to you or the visitor’s browser.